 Tim Smith, CEO of Apple Inc, has been named as the Financial Times’s “person of the year, 2014.”

-As an example of all of this, the FT quotes one exchange from the shareholder meeting in February.
+As an example of all of this, the FT quotes an exchange from the shareholder meeting in February.
 “One audience member tried to push Apple’s chief executive on the profitability of Apple’s various environmental initiatives, such as its solar-powered data centre.
-Mr Cook snapped.
+Mr Cook snapped:

-It’s an unusual line to take with investors, but many are siding with Mr Cook.
-After a tumultuous 2013, the share price has increased by around 50 per cent.
+This is an unusual line to take with investors but many are siding with Mr Cook.
+After a tumultuous 2013, the share price has risen by around 50 per cent.
 This year Apple’s valuation has grown by almost as much as Google’s entire market capitalisation.

-But if you would like to know your three core values then Chapter 5 of inner leadership will enable you to do so.
-Chapters 3, 4, and 6 will help you apply those values to whatever challenges you face in your current situation, and convert them into an inspiring vision of what you want instead.
+But if you do then Chapter 5 of Inner Leadership will enable you to find your core values.
+Chapters 3, 4, and 6 will help you apply those values to the challenges you face and convert them into an inspiring vision of what you want instead.
 And Chapters 1 and 2 will provide tools that help you deliver a more authentic style of leadership.